sara-nl/clouddocs/maintenance.markdown

 ## Maintenance windows HPC Cloud

+>>>
+Due to unexpected problems, we are extending the maintenance till further notice.
+Impact:
+- the User Interface is unreachable
+- some computing hosts are not responsive, and hosted VMs are unreachable
+>>>

 ### Current

 |   Ongoing   |   31-07-2019 07:00 - 12:00 | Update network infrastructure components.
 Impact: short interruptions (+/- 1 min) for traffic can be expected; 'lightpath' link unavailable.